psreed/ibvs/README.md

 1. in a temporary working directory, create a `modules` directory and install the `puppetlabs-vsphere` and `puppetlabs-stdlib` modules.
-Ensure to use the `--modulepath=./` option.
+Ensure to use the `--modulepath=./modules` option.
 ```
 mkdir testing
 cd testing
 mkdir modules
-puppet module install puppet-stdlib --modulepath=./modules
+puppet module install puppetlabs-stdlib --modulepath=./modules
-puppet module install puppet-vsphere --modulepath=./modules
+puppet module install puppetlabs-vsphere --modulepath=./modules
 ```
-Note: Make sure to install the `hocon` and `rbvmomi` gems which are required for use with the `puppetlabs-vsphere` module:
+Note: Make sure to install the `hocon` and `rbvmomi2` gems which are required for use with the `puppetlabs-vsphere` module.
+Note, this should be done using sudo:
 ```
-/opt/puppetlabs/puppet/bin/gem install hocon --no-rdoc
+sudo /opt/puppetlabs/puppet/bin/gem install hocon
-/opt/puppetlabs/puppet/bin/gem install rbvmomi --no-rdoc
+sudo /opt/puppetlabs/puppet/bin/gem install rbvmomi2
 ```
 2. Clone this repository/module into the `modules` directory
 ```